 There are a ton of mushroom recipes on this blog from the many, many years I've been cooking and eating them.
 I love them in old, comfort food favorites like My Dad's Not Mutton Mushroom Curry.
 But for speed and ease, this recipe for stir-fried mushrooms is one of my favorites.
 I hope it'll become one of yours.

-- 12 ounces of button mushrooms (use crimini if you'd rather).
-Quarter the mushrooms if large, or halve.
+- 12 ounces button mushrooms (You can also use cremini mushrooms.
+Quarter the mushrooms if large, or halve.)

 - 1 large onion very thinly sliced